AkmalAmeer/Todo/README.md

 # Todo

-Nodejs is used to execute crud operations for all CLI applications
+Nodejs is used to execute crud operations Todo CLI applications

 Developed with NodeJS